 Pinon is a tiny town located in the state of Arizona.
 With a population of 911 people and two constituent neighborhoods, Pinon is the 136th largest community in Arizona.

-As is often the case in a small town, Pinon doesn't have a public transportation system that people use for their commute.
+Pinon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Pinon citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.49% of adults 25 and older in Pinon have a college degree.
+The education level of Pinon citizens is a little higher than the average for US cities and towns: 22.43% of adults in Pinon have at least a bachelor's degree.

-The per capita income in Pinon in 2010 was $11,301, which is low income relative to Arizona and the nation.
-This equates to an annual income of $45,204 for a family of four.
-Pinon also has one of the higher rates of people living in poverty in the nation, with 37.01% of its population below the federal poverty line.
+The per capita income in Pinon in 2010 was $10,967, which is low income relative to Arizona and the nation.
+This equates to an annual income of $43,868 for a family of four.

 Pinon is a very ethnically-diverse town.
 The people who call Pinon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pinon residents report their race to be Native American, followed by Asian.
-Important ancestries of people in Pinon include Scottish, European, English, and Dutch.
+Important ancestries of people in Pinon include Scottish, English, German, and European.

 The most common language spoken in Pinon is Navajo.
 Other important languages spoken here include English and Tagalog.